kadamandersson/kadamandersson.github.io/index.md

 - **Jacob Ljungberg** is working on decentralized control of drone swarms for the purpose of relaying information.
 Supervised by Mika Persson at Saab/Chalmers.

 - **Benjamin Elm Jonsson** and **Bekir Fazlija** are working on deep learning solvers for stochastic differential games.
-Supervised by Kristoffer Andersson at the university of Verona and Per Ljung at Saab.
+Supervised by Per Ljung at Saab and Kristoffer Andersson at the university of Verona.

 - **Gustav Birath Blom** and **Isak Nilsson** are working on neural SDE for Bayesian filtering and smoothing.
 Supervised by Karl Hammar, Jimmy Aronsson and Benjamin Svedung Wettervik at Saab.